A Guide for Planning Transitions to Secondary (Grades 6-12) School

 How Should This Guide Be Used?
 This guide offers a process for using our Five Ingredients of Systemic Change to take stock of your situation and create a tailored plan that builds on the strengths and realities in your community.
 We recommend the following steps.

-Communicate Your Plans with Your School Community Share your capacity building priorities and activities with the entire school community so everyone can understand how the school is responding to current realities and participate.
+Communicate Your Plans with Your School Community Share your priorities and activities with the entire school community so everyone can understand how the school is responding to current realities and participate.
 See this resource page for tips.